Woody Thornton loves Auburn. He’s never lived anywhere else. He’s never wanted to live anywhere else. The joke is that he’s practically half tiger.

 “I remember thinking in the hospital that I would have to use a wheelchair,” he says.
 “When my mom told me the doctor said I would be able to use prosthesis to walk with, that was all it took, because that was better than what I was thinking.”

 Life came back slowly.
-One of the first outings was fan day before the 1989 season.
+One of the first outings was fan day just before football started.
 His parents took him and brought a camera.
 He was in a wheelchair and got his picture made with Stan White and Wyn Lyle (so did I – I was 10.)
 He and Wyn wrestled together at Auburn High.

 He went to every home game that year.
 The ’89 Iron Bowl is still his favorite.
-He started back to school in spring quarter.
+He started back to school in spring.
 He graduated in ’93.
 He got married.
 He got his first set of legs.
 He got right with the Lord.
-He worked down from crutches to two canes to one cane to now, at 41, nothing.
+He worked down from crutches to two canes to one cane to, now, at 41, nothing.

-Several years and surgeries later, Thornton started CAST (Christian Amputee Support Team) Ministries, to help others amputees cope with life, physically and spiritually.
-CAST’s motto – “Life defined…Not confined” – comes from Corinthians 12:9-10, which Paul ends with “For when I am weak, then I am strong.”
-The 50 or so members (most of whom are within an hours drive from Auburn) have fish fries together.
+Several years and surgeries later, Thornton started Christian Amputee Support Team Ministries — CAST — to help other amputees cope with life, physically and spiritually.
+CAST’s motto, “Life defined…Not confined,” comes from Corinthians 12:9-10, which Paul ends with “For when I am weak, then I am strong.”
+The 50 or so members (most of whom live within an hour of Auburn) have fish fries together.
 They go to Biscuits games.
-They just got back from a big trip water-skiing – The AmpuSki Clinic – up in Ohio.
+They just got back from a big water-skiing trip – The AmpuSki Clinic – up in Ohio.
 The ministry started in 2006.
 It gets bigger every year.
-The stripes are one of the reasons why.
+Woody’s stripes are one of the reasons why.

 Why?
-War Eagle, duh.
-But also because when you see a guy with bionic, tiger-striped legs, you know he’s obviously OK with stares and… you know, maybe it’s a little less awkward for everyone.
+War Eagle, that’s why.
+But also because, when you see a guy with bionic, tiger-striped legs, you know he’s obviously OK with the stares.
+Maybe it makes it a little less awkward for everyone.

 Train track photos by Zac Henderson.